techno-user314/strata-sonic-synthesizer/README.md

 ## Coming Soon
 - [ ] Better documentation

-Rough Update Guideline:
+Approximate Update Roadmap:
 - [x] 1.0.0-0 Implement in C for better performance
+- [x] 1.0.0-1 Add exit button binding
-- [ ] 1.1.0-0 Sync the release of pitch/filter with amp's
+- [x] 1.1.0-0 Sync the release of pitch/filter with amp's
 - [ ] 1.1.1-0 Add ability for multiple voices in an oscillator
 - [ ] 1.1.2-0 Add ability to change LFO waveform
 - [ ] 1.1.3-1 Add recorder